leonjalfon1/azure-devops-remove-wi-broken-links/README.md

  - ExtendedLog: Show all links (not only the links to remove) [$true|$false]
  - DryRun: Show which links will be removed (without remove them) [$true|$false]
  - LogFile: Location of the log file created to store the script output [default: .\log.txt]
+ - StartFromWorkitemId: Id of the workitem ID to start remove broken links from (used to skip old items) [default: 0]

 ## Usage

-.\Remove-BrokenLinks.ps1 -CollectionUrl "https://dev.azure.com/organization" -TeamProject "MyProject" -Credentials "user:password" -ExtendedLog $true -DryRun $false -LogFile "C:\log.txt"
+.\Remove-BrokenLinks.ps1 -CollectionUrl "https://dev.azure.com/organization" -TeamProject "MyProject" -Credentials "user:password" -ExtendedLog $true -DryRun $false -StartFromWorkitemId 10500 -LogFile "C:\log.txt"